All Episodes

 That's not going to happen.

-The fight's going to be just as intense, in some ways, even more difficult because they won't do things so openly.
+The fight's going to be just as intense, in some ways even more difficult, because they won't do things so openly.

-Quick break, we'll come back more with Roger Severino and Bill Jacobson on the other side discussing today's Supreme Court decision.
+We'll come back more with Roger Severino and Bill Jacobson on the other side discussing today's Supreme Court decision.

 All right, we continue with the Supreme Court ruling against affirmative action that race cannot be a factor for college admissions today with Roger Severino and Bill Jacobson.

-Um it just sounds to me like it's gonna be business as usual, and and I think that Bill makes a good point.
+It just sounds to me like it's going to be business as usual.

-Their discrimination is against Asian Americans was undeniable.
+Their discrimination against Asian Americans was undeniable.

 And once the case took off, they started allowing more Asian Americans in.

-So it the pressure had an effect.
+So the pressure had an effect.

 Do you think the pressure ultimately will be financial damages down the road?